Harpuia/EEP-Leaf-System/README.md

 * Simply select one of the Java applications (`Inventory`, `OrderApp` or `ShippingApp`) and click the run icon.
 * **Note that there are 7 NetBeans project in total, but also 3 of them are Java applications that will be run.
 The other 4 projects are libraries we built.**
+* There will be a login window pop up in each application.
+Note that we create a default administration account with username `admin` and password `password`.

 ### To run without NetBeans IDE: